 There have been many ad-campaigns stating that a McDonald’s hamburger is way cheaper than a salad, and that’s SO TRUE if you’re eating out, but at home it’s way different.
 Making food from scratch, or even semi-homemade is much cheaper than eating out.

-Cheap healthy foods, in the long run, when prepped correctly are more filling and much more energizing, and you typically have leftovers.
+Cheap healthy foods on a budget, in the long run, when prepped correctly are more filling and much more energizing, and you typically have leftovers.

 Lets get to the facts, there are certain foods that are cheaper than others, and those are the foods I’m going to tell you about today.
 Start incorporating these cheap healthy foods into your meal plan, and see your grocery bill decrease.